 Rich demonstrates a thorough commitment to teaching and learning.
 He possesses a Postgraduate Certificate in Higher Education and is a Senior Fellow of the Higher Education Academy.

-In 2018 Rich and Ruth Herbert won the University of Kent’s Humanities Faculty Teaching Prize (1st) for: The Integration of Peer-Review, Reflective Feedback, and Reflexivity into the Teaching and Assessment of Music Performance.
+In 2018 Rich (along with Ruth Herbert) won the University of Kent’s Humanities Faculty Teaching Prize (1st) for: The Integration of Peer-Review, Reflective Feedback, and Reflexivity into the Teaching and Assessment of Music Performance.